 We provide a wide range of everyday activities for families at the Sainsbury Centre, as well as a busy programme of fun family events.

 There are also baby-changing facilities at the Centre as well as cloakrooms where buggies can be left for the duration of your visit.
+If visiting an exhibition, please note that wheeled toys are not permitted inside the galleries.

 Buggies and pushchairs

-Buggies are welcome and usable throughout the building – with lifts to access the lower galleries 1, 2 and 3 and west mezzanine
+Buggies are welcome and usable throughout the building – with lifts to access the lower galleries 1, 2 and 3 and west mezzanine.

 Baby changing areas

-Baby changing facilities are located in the toilets near the Modern Life Café
+Baby changing facilities are located in the toilets near the Modern Life Cafe.

-Drinking water is freely available from either of the two cafes
+Drinking water is freely available from either of the two cafes.

 Accessible car parking